Crowdsourcing project 2025

-The Maps team is making 1,497 digitized map sheets from the ETH Library’s historical holdings accessible on the external page Georeferencer platform.
+The Maps and Geoinformation team is making 1,446 digitized maps from the ETH Library's historical collection accessible again on the external page Georeferencer platform.
 With your help, we supplement the maps with spatial information in order to make them available for further academic use and integration into geoinformation systems (from Google Earth to professional visualisation and analysis software such as ArcGIS or QGIS).

 After completion of the work, the georeferenced maps will also be available on the external page OldMapsOnline.org portal and on the external page Old Maps Online mobile app.